 Keep updated on what’s happening with active school travel in Manitoba.

 “Off on the Right Foot”.
-Our own quarterly Active and Safe Routes to School (ASRTS) newsletter, focused on how communities in Manitoba and across Canada are making it it safe to walk or wheel to school.
+While we have merged our quarterly Active and Safe Routes to School (ASRTS) newsletter, our archives highlight how communities in Manitoba and across Canada have worked towards safer communities for walking and rolling to school.

 School Patrol Program.
 School patrols have been around for a long time!
 Learn more about the program and how kids can help each other stay safe on the way to school.

 MPI Cycling Safety Presentations.
 MPI Offers Cycling Safety Bike Rodeos to children in grades 1-4.
 These are free of charge